MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-macos.md

 - **Enroll with user affinity + Setup Assistant (legacy)**:

   1. When the device is turned on, the Apple Setup Assistant runs.
 Users enter their Apple ID (`user@iCloud.com` or `user@gmail.com`).
   2. The Setup Assistant prompts the user for information, and enrolls the device in Intune.
-The device isn't registered in Azure AD.
+The device isn't registered in Microsoft Entra ID.

       If you're using Setup Assistant for authentication, then stop here.